gege13007/Amazfit-Stratos-GPS-locator/README.md

 <center><img src="/2-main-screen.jpg" alt="gps main menu"/></center>

-The settings view, allows to change the gpx file.
+The settings view, allows to select a gpx file (it can be an export of your sports activities).
-To enable or not, the magnetic sensor and compass mooving (not good for the battery!).
+To enable or not, the magnetic sensor and compass mooving (not good for your battery!).
 To enable or not the automatic waypoint suggestion.
-To sort the waypoints with the distance to actual position or not.
+To sort the waypoints with the distance to actual position (next wpt is the closest), or not (leave in the list order).

 <center><img src="/4-settings.jpg" alt="gps radar stratos 2"/></center>

-The settings view, allows to change the gpx file.
-To enable or not, the magnetic sensor and compass mooving (not good for the battery!).
-To enable or not the automatic waypoint suggestion.
-To sort the waypoints with the distance to actual position or not.

 Here's the first gps startup screen.
 This animation just appear for 10 seconds showing the number of satellites in view.
 The first gps fixing time depends of your situation, the meteo...
 From 2 to 30 seconds, it's faster if you don't move...